rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 });
 ```

-For more information on the SDK API calls, refer to [JavaScript SDK APIs](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#javascript-sdk-apis).
+For more information on the SDK API methods, refer to [JavaScript SDK APIs](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#javascript-sdk-apis).